Chehrazi94/chehrazi94.github.io/README.md

 Data scientist with advanced research and problem-solving skills.
 Proficient in Python and its popular libraries for data scientists including Numpy, Pandas, Scikit-learn, Seaborn, Matplotlib and Folium.
 Have experience working with typical data scientists' tools including Google Colab, Jupiter Notebook, and Github.
 Have experience in SQL and working with engineering software's APIs.

 ## CERTIFICATES & COURSE WORKS
 While I have been doing data analysis and programming since the beginning of my graduate studies in September 2015, I had several courses in recent years to sharpen my skill in data analysis and learn about state of the art tools for data scientists.
-Especially, I would like to highlight the following certificates and courses.
+Especially, I would like to highlight the following certificate and courses.

 <div data-iframe-width="150" data-iframe-height="270" data-share-badge-id="1182e1ab-5ec4-4c29-abd7-85e92f855b34" data-share-badge-host="https://www.credly.com"></div><script type="text/javascript" async src="//cdn.credly.com/assets/utilities/embed.js"></script>